 By openly crying, you liberate people around you.
 This is especially true if your tears are in response to a shared circumstance.
 Say you and a group of friend receive some upsetting news.
 If you decide to be strong and shed the first tear, the others will go ‘Hey, I guess it is okay to show emotion right now.’

-Congrats, you’ve just made yourself a leader – one that people won’t fear judgement from.
+Congrats, you’ve just made yourself a leader – one that people won’t fear judgment from.

 #4 – Crying Shows That You Know How To Offload Stress Before It Breaks You